 And delirium is, in principle, treatable, improveable.

-Just think how often it is observed that demented patients get better from time to time (not completely better, but much improved), and had good days, or a good few hours.
+Just think how often it is observed that demented patients get better from time to time (not completely better, but much improved), and have good days, or a good few hours.

 This strongly suggests that these 'good times' are the clinical picture of dementia without the delirium - and that most of the time the patients are delirious.